13o-bbr-bbq/machine_learning_security/Vulnerabilities_of_ML/Adversarial_Machine_Learning_Industry_Perspectives/Adversarial_Machine_Learning_Industry.md

 This paper has two parts: The first part outlines the survey  methodology and findings.
 The second part comprises gaps in  securing machine learning in three phases: when ML systems  are designed and developed; when the said system is prepped  for deployment and it is under attack.

-# 2. INDUSTRY SURVEY ABOUT ADVERSARIAL ML
+# II INDUSTRY SURVEY ABOUT ADVERSARIAL ML
 We interviewed 28 organizations spanning Fortune 500, small-and-medium businesses, non-profits, and government organizations to understand how they secure their machine learning systems from adversarial attacks (See Table I and Table II).

 22 out of the 28, were in security sensitive fields such as finance, consulting, cybersecurity, healthcare, government.
 The other 6 organizations represented social media analytics, publishing, agriculture, urban planning, food processing and translation services (See Table II for distribution).